X-ray Safety Program Manual

 For the disposal of an X-ray machine, the XSO shall observe the instructions provided by the manufacturer in the product manual or contact the manufacturer for information and guidance.
 In a case where a manufacturer is no longer in the business of manufacturing, selling or servicing industrial X-ray equipment, the following procedures shall be followed:

-- the X-ray tube window should be inspected to determine whether or not it contains beryllium, and if it does, special disposal procedures must apply since beryllium presents toxic ingestion or inhalation hazard;
+• the X-ray tube window should be inspected to determine whether or not it contains beryllium, and if it does, special disposal procedures must apply since beryllium presents toxic ingestion or inhalation hazards;

-- the transformer oil, if this exists, must be disposed of in accordance with pertinent environmental legislation; and
+• the transformer oil, if this exists, must be disposed of following pertinent environmental legislation; and

 If no other X-ray source remains under the supervision of the PH, the X-ray permit will be archived by the RPS.